An improved error analysis of CholeskyQR with the randomized model: Introduction

 Though with many advantages, CholeskyQR is seldom used directly due to its lack of orthogonality.
-Therefore, a new algorithm called CholeskyQR2 is developed by repeating CholeskyQR twice \cite{2014}\cite{error}.
-CholeskyQR2 has both good orthogonality and residual.
-However, it is not applicable for many ill-conditioned matrices since the step of Cholesky factorization may breakdown with the rounding errors.
-In order to avoid the numerical breakdown, Shifted CholeskyQR(SCholeskyQR)\cite{Shifted} is developed.
-A shifted item is added in the step of Cholesky factorization and Shifted CholeskyQR could still work in the case of ill-conditioned matrices.
-A CholeskyQR2 could be added directly after Shifted CholeskyQR and form a new algorithm called Shifted CholeskyQR3(SCholeskyQR3) which could provide numerical stability in both orthogonality and residual.
-Except deterministic algorithms, some randomized algorithms of CholeskyQR are developed, see \cite{Householder}\cite{Randomized}\cite{Novel}.
-More works of CholeskyQR have been done in recent years such as \cite{LUChol}\cite{2016}\cite{Mixed}.
+Therefore, a new algorithm called CholeskyQR2 was developed by applying CholeskyQR twice \cite{2014, error}, as listed in Algorithm~\ref{alg:cholqr2}.
+CholeskyQR2 exhibits good orthogonality and residual properties.
+However, it is not applicable to many ill-conditioned $X$ since the step of Cholesky factorization may break down due to rounding errors.
+To avoid numerical breakdown, a shifted item $s$ is added in the step of Cholesky factorization and we can get Shifted CholeskyQR (SCholeskyQR) \cite{Shifted}.
+Researchers put CholeskyQR2 directly after Shifted CholeskyQR to form Shifted CholeskyQR3 (SCholeskyQR3) in order to achieve numerical stability.
+Shifted CholeskyQR and Shifted CholeskyQR3 are detailed in Algorithm~\ref{alg:Shifted} and Algorithm~\ref{alg:Shifted3}, respectively.
+In addition to deterministic algorithms, some randomized algorithms for CholeskyQR have also been developed, see \cite{Randomized, Novel, Householder}.

-In a recent work\cite{Columns}, we define a $g$-norm of the matrix based on the column properties of the input $T$ and it is smaller compared with $\norm{T}_{2}$.
-For CholeskyQR2, we provide better sufficient conditions regarding $\kappa_{2}(T)$ of the algorithm.
-For Shifted CholeskyQR3, we prove that it is applicable to replace $\norm{T}_{2}$ by $\norm{X}_{g}$ in order to receive a smaller shifted item and a better sufficient conditions of $\kappa_{2}(T)$ compared with original works.
-The definition of the $g$-norm could also plays an important role for the error analysis of sparse cases for $T$ with proper ENCs.
-In \cite{CSparse}, we find that for sparse matrices with proper ENCs, a new three-step algorithms called $3C$ is developed with two steps of Shifted CholeskyQR after CholeskyQR.
-We find that $3C$ could still have good residual under such cases without CholeskyQR2. $3C$ makes the algorithm become applicable for more ill-conditioned sparse matrices without numerical breakdown compared with Shifted CholeskyQR3.
+In our recent work \cite{Columns}, we provide an improved shifted item $s$ based on $\norm{X}_{g}$ for the input $X$, a new definition based on columns.
+This improved $s$ can deal with more ill-conditioned $X$ while keeping numerical stability. $\norm{\cdot}_{g}$ plays an important role in rounding error analysis when $X$ has certain structure, \textit{e.g.}, $X$ is sparse.
+In \cite{CSparse}, we focus on Shifted CholeskyQR for sparse matrices, with an alternative $s$ based on the structure of $X$. $\norm{\cdot}_{g}$ is used in the theoretical analysis.
+This is the first work building connections between rounding error analysis and sparse matrices to the best of our knowledge.